Sunday, March 11, 2012

 As rain comes down

-On hills and grey factory roofs
+On hills and weaving coconut palms

-Marble monuments, their treasures plundered
+Marble monuments, their treasures plundered.

-And plastic coated glass
+And the sun-shielded glass

-Reek of human enslavement
+Reeking of human enslavement

 Nomenclature-ed